 - Actively listening to the other party to demonstrate you recognize their needs, understand their reasoning, value their point of view, and are willing to address any concerns they may have

 - Restating their ideas in your own words to prove you are actively listening

 - Fostering sincere collaboration throughout the entire process by approaching the situation as a team rather than as competitors

 - Analyzing the details of the situation to determine the best course of action

 Self-awareness consists of recognizing and understanding your emotions, appreciating how they impact others around you, and considering the role they play in your decision-making.
 Know your value and project confidence in your skills and experience to illustrate the advantages you hold and gain more leverage in strategic negotiation.
 Consider the scope of your influence and enhance this influence by grounding your negotiations on hard data, sound logic, and convincing arguments.

 Based on adequate self-awareness, self-management comprises the ability to control your emotions and adjust your behavior to best accommodate dynamic circumstances.
 The only way to ensure your negotiating partner truly comprehends the information you share is by remaining calm and courteous while expressing yourself.
 Handling negotiations with diplomacy and tact benefits you in the current deal.
 It also establishes your reputation as a professional and encourages the growth of the relationship.

 5. Social Awareness

 Social awareness is the ability to discern, interpret, and appropriately respond to the emotions of others.
-You must read your negotiating partner by considering not only the words they speak, but examining other verbal and non-verbal cues, such as tone of voice, eye contact, and body language.
-With more than 50% of successful communication relying on body language, it is imperative to analyze the other party’s body language and carefully manage your own body language to express openness and present yourself as professional, authoritative, and cooperative.
+You must read your negotiating partner by considering not only the words they speak, but also examining other verbal and non-verbal cues, such as tone of voice, eye contact, and body language.
+With more than 50% of successful communication relying on body language, it is imperative to analyze the other party’s body language and carefully manage your body language to express openness and present yourself as professional, authoritative, and cooperative.